 Deep Canvassing and The Power of Active Listening

-By Chuck Doran and Megan Winkeler
+By Megan Winkeler

 If you have ever been visited by a door-to-door canvasser, you probably know the traditional technique they use: read a script, ask for your vote, and move on.
 However, a modern technique of deep canvassing developed by David Fleischer at the Leadership LAB encourages canvassers to engage in one-on-one conversations with the intention of gaining understanding, building empathy, and finding common ground.